ICTWSN/py-js/README.md

 # py-js
 py-js is a JavaScript interpreter for microcontrollers.
-It is designed for IoT devices.
+It is designed for IoT devices with little RAM and Flash.